billymoon/sanity-plugin-asset-source-fiona-placeholder/readme.md

 Now when you go to select an image, it should present you with a buffet of brightly coloured placeholder images.

 ![screenshot-1](screenshot-1.png)

+The images are gerated as SVG images that are then base64 encoded as a url.
+The image generation is done by Fiona - your friendly pseudo random data generating library: https://fiona.now.sh/examples/image-placeholders/